-Dear White People, Your Black Colleagues Aren't Ok
+Dear White People, Your Black Colleagues Aren't Okay

 Advertisement

 And yet, she’s responded to your passive aggressive email, and he’s smiled through your condescending questioning.
 Or even just found the strength to peel themselves out of bed and simply show up.
 Every day, Black people take the personal trauma we all know to be true and tuck it away to protect white people who are ignorant to the fact that it’s nearly impossible to keep going when your grandma won’t survive coronavirus because she has serious pre-existing conditions.
-We watch white women feign terror on the phone with authorities that will arrive at the scene and kill the Black man she called the cops on.
+It's hard to be your best self at work when we watch white women feign terror on the phone with authorities that will arrive at the scene and kill the Black man she called the cops on.
 It’s even harder when you watch those cops kill that Black man on video, and sometimes the killers aren’t even cops.

 But we show up for work anyway.
 And we contain our rage, tears, fear and sadness.
 We write to each other in group chats.
 We send each other articles that articulate our feelings.
 We post and repost and retweet on social media.
 But we don’t take our pain to work.